naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and display revenue from multiple monetization sources including ads, affiliate links, digital product sales, and donations in a unified dashboard.
+A WordPress plugin that tracks and visualizes revenue from ads, affiliate links, and digital product sales in a unified dashboard.

 ## Features
-- Add, edit, and delete revenue entries
+- Add revenue entries for ads, affiliate links, and digital products
+- Visualize revenue data with interactive charts
-- View all revenue entries in a table
+- View revenue history in a table
-- Track revenue by source (ads, affiliate, products, donations)
-- Simple and intuitive admin interface
+- Easy-to-use dashboard

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory.
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the 'Revenue Tracker' menu in the admin panel to start tracking revenue.
+3. Access the dashboard under 'Revenue Tracker' in the admin menu

 ## Setup
 - No additional setup required.
-The plugin creates its own database table upon activation.
+Start adding revenue entries right away.

 ## Usage
+- Go to the Revenue Tracker dashboard
-- Use the form in the admin panel to add new revenue entries.
+- Fill out the form to add a new revenue entry
-- Edit or delete existing entries as needed.
-- View all entries in the table below the form.
+- View your revenue data in the chart and table

-## Support
+## Requirements
-For support, please contact the plugin author.
+- WordPress 5.0 or higher
+- PHP 7.0 or higher